Trade directory · Augusta metro · Georgia

 Inspection Schedule

-Electrical and plumbing work requires inspection within 24 hours of completion.
+Electrical and plumbing work requires inspection within 24 hours of completion notice.
 Structural modifications need rough-in and final inspections.
-Minor repairs typically no inspection required.
+Most handyman repairs don't trigger inspection requirements.

 §4